Key Highlights

 -

-Pay fees - Pay the application and assessment fee. ( it is a one-time Payment of 1,558 AUD )
+Pay fees - Pay the application and assessment fee.
+(It is a one-time Payment of 1,558 AUD )

 -